Coherent transfer of singlet-triplet qubit states in an architecture of triple quantum dots: Theoretical Model

+where $H_\mu$ is a term that depends on the electrochemical potential of the quantum dots and its detuning energy, $H_t$ is the term describing the nearest neighbour inter-dot hopping, and $H_U$ describes both intra-dot and inter-dot Coulomb interactions.
+(See Appendix~\ref{appendix:hubbard} for details.)

+Eq.~\ref{eqn:H2} assumes each quantum dot is either empty, singly or doubly occupied with both electrons in the ground orbital forming a spin singlet.
+We assume that the single particle excited states are well separated from the ground state.
+These excited states may be orbital or valley in nature~\cite{Zwanenburg:2013p961}.
+The lowest two valley states can be engineered to produce a gap of several meV~\cite{Rahman:2011p195323}, up to 9~meV~\cite{Zhang:2013p2396}.
+For orbital states, the gap can be as large as 8~meV based on experimentally measured orbital spectra in Si/SiGe quantum dots~\cite{PhysRevB.86.115319}.
+Experiments are carried out at 100~mK temperatures, so thermal excitations may be neglected.
+Also, the effect of higher orbitals causes only a small re-normalisation of the Hubbard parameters~\cite{Wang:2011p115301}.
+For these reasons, we retain only ground orbitals in our model.

-For the ST qubit, an interdot magnetic field difference $\Delta B$ arises from nuclear spins~\cite{Maune:2012p344} or micromagnets~\cite{Wu:2014p11938, PioroLadriere:2008p776}, which together with the exchange $J_e$, offers control over two independent rotation axes on the qubit Bloch sphere.
+For the ST qubit, an inter-dot magnetic field difference $\Delta B$ arises from nuclear spins~\cite{Maune:2012p344} or micro-magnets~\cite{Wu:2014p11938, PioroLadriere:2008p776}, and offers control over two independent rotation axes on the qubit Bloch sphere.
 While there is no direct control over $\Delta B$, electrical control over detuning allows the qubit to be pulsed quickly into regimes where either exchange or magnetic coupling energies dominate.
 In this work, we consider the regime where the exchange energy dominates.
-The value of exchange we adopt is several orders of magnitude larger than typical experimental values of the magnetic energy term $g\mu_\text{B}\Delta B$ in Si: $\sim3$~neV in natural Si~\cite{Assali:2011p165301} or $\sim60$~neV with micromagnets~\cite{Wu:2014p11938}.
+The value of exchange we adopt is several orders of magnitude larger than typical experimental values of the magnetic energy term $g\mu_\text{B}\Delta B$ in Si: $\sim3$~neV in natural Si~\cite{Assali:2011p165301} or $\sim60$~neV with micro-magnets~\cite{Wu:2014p11938}.
 Here, $g$ is the $g$-factor of the host semiconductor; $\mu_\text{B}$ is the Bohr magneton.
-In addition, the typical in-plane magnetic field affects the Zeeman energy of spin states outside the $S_z=0$ basis, thus we exclude magnetic terms in Eq.~\ref{eqn:H2}.
+Also, typical in-plane magnetic fields affects the Zeeman energy of spin states outside the $S_z=0$ basis, thus we exclude magnetic terms in Eq.~\ref{eqn:H2}.

-In our numerical simulations, we use typical quantum dot parameters in agreement with experiments in Si quantum dots~\cite{Simmons:2009p3234}.
-We assume identical dots with identical, constant nearest-neighbour tunnel and exchange couplings, $t=0.12$ meV, $J_e = 0.1$ meV, from Ref.~\onlinecite{DasSarma:2011p235314}.
-We take identical intradot and nearest neighbor interdot Coulomb energies $U_i = U=6.1$ meV~\cite{DasSarma:2011p235314} and $U_{ij} = K$.
+In our numerical simulations, we use typical quantum dot parameters extracted from fits to a Hubbard Hamiltonian in Refs.~\onlinecite{DasSarma:2011p235314, Wang:2011p115301}, which are based on data from experiments in Si/SiGe quantum dots~\cite{Simmons:2009p3234}.
+We assume identical dots with identical, constant nearest-neighbour tunnel couplings, $t=0.12$ meV~\cite{DasSarma:2011p235314, Wang:2011p115301}.
+We take identical intra-dot and nearest neighbour inter-dot Coulomb energies of $U_i = U = 6.1$ meV~\cite{DasSarma:2011p235314} and $U_{ij} = K$ respectively.